HL7/davinci-vbpr/input/pagecontent/index.md

 - **Category 3**: APMs built on fee-for-service architecture: This level includes payment models that focus on upside risk only or episode-based payment for procedures and comprehensive payments with upside and downside risk.
 This category also included risk-based payments NOT linked to quality.

+- **Category 4**: Population-based Payment: Category 4 payment models involve prospective, population-based payments, structured in a manner that encourages providers to deliver well-coordinated, high-quality, person-centered care within either a defined scope of practice (4A), a comprehensive collection of care (4B), or a highly integrated finance and delivery system (4C).
+Category 4 APMs require accountability for measures of appropriate care to provide additional safeguards against incentives to limit necessary care.
+Absent this accountability, APMs that use prospective, population-based payments will be classified in Category 4N.

-- **Category 4**: Population-based Payment: This level includes payment models where providers receive a fixed payment for a specific population, such as a patient panel, and are responsible for delivering all necessary care within that population.
+This level includes payment models where providers receive a fixed payment for a specific population, such as a patient panel, and are responsible for delivering all necessary care within that population.
 This category also includes global budgets or full/percent of premium payment and integrated finance and delivery system.
 This category also includes capitated payments not linked to quality.

 While a framework is in place to identify the types of value-based agreements payers and providers can participate in, there is a challenge in collecting, analyzing and reconciling the numerous reports providers receive from payers.
 Some of these challenges include:
 - Lack of standardizations for value-based performance reporting format